Fellowship, Nurture, Ministry, and Service

 Denise Calkins, Assistant Director of Music and Accompanist

 Early in her life Denise spent winters in Miami, Florida and summers in Camp Ellis, Maine.
-She now lives in South Portland with her husband, Mark, and two sons, Sam & Max.
+She now lives in South Portland with her husband, Mark and son Max.
 She earned her degree in music from the University of Southern Maine.
 Denise has a full studio of piano students as well as a teaching position at Waynflete School in Portland.
 Also, she accompanies several choirs in the area and is a music director at local community theaters.
 In her spare time she enjoys working out and spending time with friends and family.

 Paula Costin, Youth Coordinator